HarperDB/documentation/versioned_docs/version-4.6/developers/applications/index.md

 This guide is going to walk you through building a basic Harper application using a set of built-in extensions.

-> The Technical Details section of the documentation contains a [complete reference for all aspects of components](../reference/components), applications, extensions, and more.
+> The Reference -> Components section of the documentation contains a [complete reference for all aspects of components](../reference/components), applications, extensions, and more.

 ## Custom Functionality with JavaScript